rasfdeveloper/api-meet-app/README.md

 cd api-meetapp
 ```

-Run yarn to install dependencies
+Run this command to install dependencies

 ```
 yarn